-Where Centres with large numbers of candidates request permission from Cambridge to use more than one teacher/Examiner to conduct and assess the Speaking examination for their candidates, this will be granted on the understanding that the following procedures are put in place.
-The purpose of these procedures is to ensure that marks submitted by the Centre are consistent for all candidates, irrespective of which teacher/Examiner conducted and assessed the examination:
+Centres wishing to use more than one teacher/Examiner to conduct and assess Speaking examinations must request permission from Cambridge (see paragraph 2).
+This will only be granted on the understanding that the following procedures are put in place to ensure that marks submitted by the Centre are consistent for all candidates, irrespective of which teacher/Examiner conducted and assessed the examination:

 - The teacher/Examiners conducting and assessing Speaking examinations at the Centre must work together to ensure a common approach to the conduct of the Speaking examination and the application of the mark scheme. - One teacher/Examiner at the Centre must take responsibility for the standardisation of the marking of teacher/Examiners at the Centre.
-This person must ensure that all candidates taking the 0546/3 Speaking test at the Centre are judged against the same standards and that a valid rank order of candidates for the Centre as a whole is produced.
-Standardisation can take various forms, but the initial marking of each candidate must be done as the test is being conducted and not on the basis of a recording. - The Speaking tests of all candidates at the Centre must be recorded.
-A recorded sample for External Moderation should then be produced according to the instructions in paragraph 4 (Recorded sample), with the additional requirement that the sample should, as far as possible, include equal numbers of recordings from each teacher/Examiner used at the Centre.
-A Speaking Examination Working Mark Sheet should be submitted for each teacher/Examiner, with candidate names and numbers clearly entered. - The final column on the Working Mark Sheet (Internal and/or External Moderation) must be used to record the results of Internal Moderation, and details of the Centre's Internal Moderation procedures must be enclosed with the materials for External Moderation.
+This person must ensure that all candidates taking the 0543/03 Speaking test at the Centre are judged against the same standards and that a valid rank order of candidates for the Centre as a whole is produced.
+Standardisation can take various forms, but the initial marking of each candidate must be done by the teacher/ Examiner as the test is being conducted and not on the basis of a recording. - The Speaking tests of all candidates at the Centre must be recorded.
+A single recorded sample for External Moderation should then be produced according to the instructions in paragraph 4 (Recorded sample), with the additional requirement that the sample should, as far as possible, include equal numbers of recordings from each teacher/Examiner used at the Centre.
+A Speaking Examination Working Mark Sheet should be submitted for each teacher/Examiner, with candidate names and numbers clearly entered. - The final column on the Speaking Examination Working Mark Sheet (Internal and/or External Moderation) must be used to record the results of Internal Moderation and details of the Centre's Internal Moderation procedures must be enclosed with the materials for External Moderation.